Alek1414/RotaryEncoder/README.md

 * `DOUBLE_DELAY` (maximum time between two pushes of the button for `RE_DOUBLE` detection [ms])
 * `DEBOUNCE_TIME` (debounce time for all input signals [ms])

-Example of redefinition of the timings (with default values):
+Example of redefinition of the timings (here with default values):
 ```cpp
 #define TIME_SHORT 100
 #define TIME_LONG 800